achimschloss/fedcm-idp-typescript/README.md

 ### Default deployment

 The default deployment assumes that the setup is using dedicated eTLD+1s to run IDPs.
-To configure those simply set the environment variables `DOMAIN_1` and `DOMAIN_2` and run the IDP(s).
-This can simply be done by updating the `start.sh` script in the root of the repository and replace the placeholders.
+This setup currently supports running any number of IDP - supported IDP hostnames will be fetched from the `idp_metadata.json` configuration file and started automatically accordingly.

 Start the server once the domains are set using

 ```shell
 npm start
 ```

-This setup currently supports running the two IDPs configured via the env variables using one https server with separate SNI contexts for each domain.
-This can easily be extended to also test more complex multi IDP scenarios with multiple eTLD+1 domains, as of now it will always try to load two certificates.
-This can easily be changed in the future.

 ### Localhost